guilamu/gf-chained-select-enhancer/README.md

 - **Automatically select when only one option is available**: Enables auto-select functionality.
 - **Make vertical chained select full width**: Makes the field full width when in vertical layout.
 - **Hide columns**: When you add a Chained Select field with multiple columns, the plugin now automatically detects all available columns and displays a toggle switch for each one.
+- **CSV Export**: In the form editor, select a chained select field.
+In the field settings panel on the right, scroll down to find the "Export Choices" button.

 ## Translation